NBT TEACHING FACULTY

 Rider has been a guest teacher with the Canberra Dance Development Centre and Melbourne Dance Theatre, and faculty with Queensland National Ballet, Ransley Dance Centre, Amanda Bollinger Dance Academy, Anne Kingsford Academy of Dance, Sheridan’s Studio 1, and Fiona Munroe Ballet and Dance Studio.

-Born on the Central Coast, Amelia started ballet at the age of three.
-She has trained in the RAD Syllabus from Pre-
+Amelia started ballet at the age of three on the NSW Central Coast.
+She has trained in both the RAD Syllabus from Pre-

 Julie is originally from Emu Plains and was a qualified gymnastics coach for over ten years, primarily with De Roo’s School of Tumbling in the Penrith region.
 During this time she also taught tumbling and gymnsatics skills to a number of dance schools in the greater western suburbs area.
 Her Pilates career was a natural progression from many years coaching tumbling, trampolining and cheerleading.